Monthly Archives: October 2008

 LEON ALIVE

-Who doesn’t remember Leon Levich?
-If there are three of you in a room, Leon tuned two of your pianos, and hocked you a chainick all afternoon about his own music and why it never gets played.
-Anyhow, he was at the latest “Chamber Music in Historic Sites” last Sunday, at the Wilshire [...]
+THE PAST IMPERFECT Who doesn’t remember Leon Levich?
+If there are three of you in a room, Leon tuned two of your pianos, and hocked you a chainick all afternoon about his own music and why it never gets played. … Continue reading

 ANTONY & THE PIANISTS